bparanj/crystal/programming/rails/sso/authelia.md

 4. We create the Caddy configuration directory (`/etc/caddy`) and data directory (`/var/lib/caddy`) with the appropriate permissions.

 5. We copy the Caddy configuration file from a Jinja2 template (`Caddyfile.j2`) to the configuration directory.
-You'll need to create this template file with your desired Caddy configuration, including the integration with Authelia for authentication.
+You'll need to create this template file with your desired Caddy configuration,  the integration with Authelia for authentication.

 6. Finally, we enable and start both the Authelia and Caddy services.